GonikDaniel/Meteor-Todo/README.md

 What's done?

-- just a simple todo app - you can add and check items to your list (remove function will be added later)
+- just a simple todo app - you can add and check items to your list
-- also you will need to create your account and login before you go
+- you will need to create your account and login before you go
+- now you can remove it as well (but only your own tasks - available after you singup and login)

-You can see it working [here]() as well.
+You can see it working [here](http://igonik-todo.meteor.com) as well.

 ## Requirements ##